-On the other hand, in the development of revenue forecasts for new toll facilities uncertainty exists concerning future land use, ramp-up and changes in population patterns.
+On the other hand, in the development of revenue

+forecasts for new toll facilities uncertainty exists concerning future land use, ramp-up and changes in population patterns.
 Consequently, forecasts on these and other similar facilities have a higher degree of variability than forecasts for more established toll facilities.
 This variability has justified the need for the development of traffic and revenue adjustment factors that are now considered in the estimation of future projections.
 The traffic factors include rampup, roadway peaking and land use lag factors.
 The revenue factors include traffic mix and non-revenue vehicle factors.

 The general forecasting procedure used in this report includes a comparison between historical traffic growth on the toll facility and the historical growth in population for counties that have an impact on the travel patterns of the facility.
-By applying the ratio between historical traffic and population growth to estimated annual population growth through 2023, an average annual traffic growth rate is obtained.
+By applying the ratio between historical traffic and population growth to estimated annual population growth through 2024, an average annual traffic growth rate is obtained.
 This estimated growth rate is used as a general guideline in forecasting traffic growth on the facility.
 Gross revenue forecasts are obtained from projected traffic and average toll estimates for the facility.
 Both traffic and revenue forecasts are then adjusted for future events, network changes, development impacts and current economic trends.
-Historical traffic and revenue data from FY 2002 through FY 2012 was used during the forecasting process.
+Historical traffic and revenue data from FY 2003 through FY 2013 was used during the forecasting process.
 In addition, the forecast also includes additional revenues generated from the indexing of tolls.
 Table 1.4 shows the historical and projected population growth rates for the related counties around the facilities owned or operated by the Department.
 These growth rates have been calculated using medium population projections from the most recent publication by the Bureau of Economic and Business Research (BEBR), College of Business Administration at the University of Florida.

 Operating and maintenance expense forecasts are based on historical information provided by the Department's Office of the Comptroller and Project Finance Office.
+The Project Finance Office is located within the Office of the Comptroller.
 Maintenance expenses include routine and periodic expenses.
 Routine maintenance expenses are expected to recur annually, and require funding to preserve the system and extend the life of the facility.
 Periodic maintenance items are usually large, expensive repairs that do not recur on an annual basis.
-Operating and routine
+Operating and routine maintenance expenses are deducted from gross toll revenues to obtain net revenues.
+Generally, the resulting net revenue from each facility, plus any interest earnings from invested funds, is available for the payment of annual debt service.